dylankb/what-i-know-js/README.md

 foo.isPrototypeOf(baz);                     // true - because foo is on qux's prototype chain
 ```

-#### Prototypal inheritance - JavaScript objects inherit behavior from other objects
+### Prototypal inheritance

+JavaScript objects inherit behavior from other objects.
 JS object linked on the prototype chain can share behavior.
 Below are some simple examples:

 ```js
 function Dog() {